dgadams/sdrpp-server/README.md

 # SDRPP Server AMD64 Docker Image
-This image contains a dockerized sdrpp server built for AMD64.
+This project implements a dockerized sdrpp server built for AMD64.
 - SDRplay API 3.15 is included.
 - RTL-SDR is included.
 - SDRPP Releases Nightly Builds is the source for SDRPP.